dexiouz/100DaysOfCode/README.md

 ```
 If we click the submit button, a new element is created but with an empty text content like so
 **ADD book-no-textcontent**
 Lets add text content to the elements.
-The text content of the "bookName" span tag will be coming from the "value" grabbed fro  the form.
+The text content of the "bookName" span tag will be coming from the "value" grabbed from  the form.
 ```js
  // to the delete button
     deleteButton.textContent = "delete";